smalos/nuBuilder4-Code-Library/subform_add_clone_button/README.md

 ## Subform: Add Clone Buttons to Rows

-This will add Clone Buttons in each row (but the last) of a Subform.
+This code snippets shows you how to add a *Clone Button* in each row (but the last) of a Subform to copy values from one row to the last row.

 <p align="left">
   <img src="https://s6.gifyu.com/images/clone_row.gif" >
 </p>

-1. Add a button to your Subform with **Title** *Clone*
+1. First, add a new object (Type: Input, Button) to the your Subform with **Title** *Clone*

-2. Attach an **onclick** event to your button in the Custom Code Tab with the JavaScript
+2. Attach an **onclick** event to your button in the *Custom Code* Tab with the JavaScript

 ```javascript
 onSubformClone(event);